Get Involved

 Questions?

-Contact Sexual Violence Response at (212) 854-3500 and ask to speak with Stacy Peterson or email [email protected].
+Contact Sexual Violence Response at (212) 854-3500 or email [email protected].

 Peer educators with Sexual Violence Response are students of all identities committed to preventing sexual and intimate partner violence and to educating their peers about healthy relationships and sexuality.